tigpt/aws-certification-cloud-practitioner/readme.md

 ## Developer Tools:
 - **AWS CodeBuild**
+  - Amazon Codebuild lets you create a CI/CD system.
+It is fully managed service that compiles source code, run tests and produce software packages ready to be deployed.
 - **AWS CodeCommit**
+  - AWS CodeCommit is a secure source control service to host private Git Repositories.
 - **AWS CodeDeploy**
+  - AWS CodeDeploy complements CodeBuild allowing you to automate software deployments to services like EC2, Fargate, Lambda or on-premises.
 - **AWS CodePipeline**
+  - AWS CodePipeline is a managed service that makes it easy to model, visualize and automate continuous delivery by defining workflows.
 - **AWS CodeStar**
+  - AWS CodeStart agregate multiple of other AWS services, allowing you to create project templates and create source repos, build and deployment pipelines, virtual servers or serverless resources.
+It basicly helps you create build environments from templates like Go, PHP Laravel or other from dozens to chose.

 ## Customer Engagement:
 - **Amazon Connect**